About Our Church

 Toccoa First Grows

-This was a growing church!
+This was (and still is) a growing church!
 Realizing the need for more Sunday School rooms, a building committee was appointed to start work on building a new Sunday School Annex.
 Since the building program began just prior to the depression days, it was not until September 15, 1940 that the Sunday School Annex was free of debt and dedicated.

 In 1952, a building committee was formed to raise funds for a larger Church.
 Two lots were donated by the Trogdon family at the corner of East Tugalo and Short Street for the site of the new church building.
 The Owen lot adjacent to the site was purchased in 1954 and a smaller lot, located across Savannah Street from the church, was obtained to be used for a parking lot.
 In September of 1957, the Church was completed and dedicated without debt.